AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

  The final layout is in [GDSII file format](https://www.wikiwand.com/en/GDSII).

- [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) = An open-source ASIC developement flow reference.
+ [OpenLane](https://github.com/The-OpenROAD-Project/OpenLane) = An open-source ASIC development flow reference.
 It consists of multiple open-source tools needed for the whole RTL to GDSII flow.
 This is tuned epecially for Sky130 PDK.
 It also works for OSU 130nm.
-It is recommended to read the OpenLANE documentation before going forward.
+It is recommended to read the [OpenLANE documentation](https://openlane.readthedocs.io/en/latest/)  before moving forward.
  ![image](https://user-images.githubusercontent.com/87559347/182759711-6b9352ec-7652-4589-af31-53a409eb2830.png)

 - The input for the whole flow are the rtl files, sdc file, and PDK files.
 The output is GDSII/LEF file.